 The Superior Greenway was the vision of SMLC founder Jack R. Smiley who foresaw a greenbelt for people and wildlife alike between the growing metropolitan areas of Detroit and Ann Arbor.
-In fact, SMLC named a newly acquired 100-acre preserve -- located in the the middle of the Greenway -- the Jack R. Smiley Nature Preserve in honor of his work over the years to make the vision a reality.
-As of April 2012, there are 1,280 contiguous acres amongst the 2,001 acres now protected throughout the Greenway.
+In fact, SMLC named a 100-acre preserve acquired in 2015 -- located in the the middle of the Greenway -- the Jack R. Smiley Nature Preserve in honor of his work over the years to make the vision a reality.
+There are 1,280 contiguous acres amongst the 2,400 acres now protected throughout the Greenway.

 You can help continue the vision by supporting land protection in the Superior Greenway.
 Please click here to view the Superior Greenway Expansion Project Case for Support and Map.

 Highlights of key nature preserves in the greenway include:

 You can help with the Superior Greenway Expansion Project.
 To mail in a pledge or cash donation please click here for the Superior Greenway Expansion Project donation form.
 The Superior Greenway vision has been embraced by each of the following partners:

 Southeast Michigan Land Conservancy conserves natural land and open space – including forests, wetlands, meadows, agricultural lands, and places of scenic beauty – to provide habitat for wildlife and

 The Open Space and Parkland Preservation Program (commonly referred to as the Greenbelt Program) was approved by City of Ann Arbor voters in November, 2003 to provide funding for the preservation and protection of open space, natural habitats and working landscapes both inside and outside the city